aobo-y/uva-text-mining/mp1/README.md

 The top 10 words of both smoothing methods are the same.
 It makes sense because smoothing only aims to give a fraction of the probabilities to the unseen words to avoid zero probability.
 The fraction amount should not make huge impacts on the seen words, especially for the top one.
 The original Max-Likelihood estimation would still be the dominant part.
 Linear interpolation smoothing shrinks the likelihood linearly while Absolute discount smoothing reduces them by a fixed amount.
 None these methods would change their order.
 Therefore, it is expected to see them to be same.

+### 2.2 Generate text documents from a language model

 #### 2.2 - 1

 Implementation of the sampling procedure